Azminer928/calculator/README.md

     yes = 'y';
     while (yes == 'y' || yes == 'Y')
     {

-// int main represents that the function returns some integer even "0" at the end of the program.
+// Programming putting together the main numbers and calling on the integers!

         int main();
         char* First = "First Integer: ";
         printf("Please Enter First Number\n");
+// Calling the users First Entered Number!

         a = EnterFirstinteger(First);
         printf("\nCalculating...\n");

-// char* First = "Enter First Number"; is a varible that is being controlled by the user defined function.
+// Calling the users Second Entered Number.

         char* Second = "Second Integer: ";
         printf("\nPlease Enter Second Number\n");
         b = EnterSecondinteger(Second);
+// Putting together the users Numbers!

         printf("\nCalculating...\n");

-// This is the second varible being controlled by the user defined function.
+// Calling the action to add or to subtract!

         char* Third = "Add(1), Subtract(2):\n";
         printf("\nPlease Enter (1) for Addition OR Please Enter (2) for Subtraction!\n");
         c = Add1Subtract2(Third);
         printf("\nFinal choice Press 1 for Addition or 2 for Subtraction and Press Enter!\n");

-// This is the third varible controlled by the user defined function
+// Calling on the users choice to add and or to subtract and showing the question!

         scanf_s(" %d", & choice);

 // This segment is where the program will show the answer to the math question.
-// "Switch" is an alternate to if-else-if lader statement which allows to execute multiple operations for different possibles of values of a single varible.
+// calling on the users choice and running in the background to find the answer!

         switch (choice)
         {